joplin/plugin-abc-sheet-music/README.md

 # ABC Sheet Music Plugin for Joplin

-This plugins renders ABC notation into sheet music.
+This plugins for [Joplin](https://joplinapp.org) renders ABC notation into sheet music.
 You create a fenced block with "abc" as identifier, and the content is rendered to a sheet music:

 	```abc
 	K:F